inonehp/home-page/firefox-extensions/url-redirect-6/README.md

 This add-on redirects from one URL to another

+Redirection from one URL address to another.
 In the settings, specify two URLs, URL 1 => URL 2, URL 1 redirects to URL 2

 Screenshots:
 ![screenshot](screenshot.png)